 Components of preventive cardiology include risk assessment, lifestyle management, therapeutics, biomarkers and/or genetics.

-Patient Care will focus this month on managing the 4 primary risk factors for atherosclerotic cardiovascular disease noted above.
+Patient Care will focus in this series on managing the 4 primary risk factors for atherosclerotic cardiovascular disease noted above.
 Find out what you know about guideline-recommended approaches to diabetes management in primary and secondary CV prevention with quiz #1.